NLA Landlord Membership packages start from as little as £0.96* per week!

 5.6 If a complaint is considered valid, the NLA will acknowledge receipt of the complaint and advise the complainant that it will be investigated.
 If the complaint is considered inappropriate, the case administrator will inform the complainant in writing of the reason.

-5.8 Once the form and landlord’s response have been received, the relevant paperwork will be passed over to a case handler who will review the case in consultation with the Director of Operations or the Chief Executive Officer and the Director in charge of complaints on the matter.
+5.8 Once the form and landlord’s response have been received, the relevant paperwork will be passed over to a case handler who will review the case.

-5.9 By liaising with the case handler, the case administrator will first attempt to resolve the complaint with all parties via mediation between all parties involved in the complaint.
+5.9 The case handler will attempt to resolve the complaint via mediation between all parties involved.
+(Normally within 7 days of receiving all the necessary information).

-5.10 If mediation or recommendations to make changes fails, a report will be submitted to the Board of the NLA, which it will consider at its earliest opportunity.
+5.10 If mediation or recommendations to make changes fails, a report will be submitted to the Director responsible for complaints.

 5.11 If the Board accepts a report that the member concerned is not in breach of the CoP, the Director in charge of NLA complaints will write to the member informing them that no further action will be taken.